 What is the difference between normal biceps curls and hammer curls?

-The main difference between normal biceps curls and hammer curls is the grip used and the muscles targeted.
+The main difference between normal biceps and hammer curls is the grip and targeted muscles.
 Normal biceps curls are performed with a supinated grip and primarily work the biceps muscles.
-Hammer curls are performed with a neutral grip and target the brachialis, brachioradialis, and forearm muscles, with secondary involvement of the biceps.

 Are hammer curls suitable for individuals with wrist pain or injuries?

 It depends on the nature and severity of the wrist pain or injury.
 Sometimes, doing hammer curls can make the condition worse.
-I recommend consulting with a healthcare professional or qualified trainer to determine the appropriateness of hammer curls or to explore modified variations that minimize stress on the wrist.

 Can I perform hammer curls using resistance bands?